AlexIoannides/alexioannides/content/data-engineering/pyspark_etl.md

 This package, together with any additional dependencies referenced within it, must be to copied to each Spark node for all jobs that use `dependencies` to run.
 This can be achieved in one of several ways:

 1. send all dependencies as a `zip` archive together with the job, using `--py-files` with Spark submit;
-2. formally package and upload `dependencies` to somewhere like the `PyPi` archive (or a private version) and then run `pip3 install dependencies` on each node; or,
+2. formally package and upload `dependencies` to somewhere like the `PyPI` archive (or a private version) and then run `pip3 install dependencies` on each node; or,
 3. a combination of manually copying new modules (e.g. `dependencies`) to the Python path of each node and using `pip3 install` for additional dependencies (e.g. for `requests`).

-Option (1) is by far the easiest and most flexible approach, so we will make use of this for now.
-To make this task easier, especially when modules such as `dependencies` have additional dependencies (e.g. the `requests` package), we have provided the `build_dependencies.sh` bash script for automating the production of `packages.zip`, given a list of dependencies documented in `Pipfile` and managed by the `pipenv` python application (discussed below).
+Option (1) is by far the easiest and most flexible approach, so we will make use of this.
+To make this task easier, especially when modules such as `dependencies` have their own downstream dependencies (e.g. the `requests` package), we have provided the `build_dependencies.sh` bash script for automating the production of `packages.zip`, given a list of dependencies documented in `Pipfile` and managed by the [Pipenv](https://pipenv.readthedocs.io/en/latest/) python application (we discuss the use of Pipenv in greater depth below).

+> Note, that dependencies (e.g. NumPy) requiring extensions (e.g. C code) to be compiled locally, will have to be installed manually on each node as part of the node setup.

 ## Running the ETL job